VictoriousAura/Posist/README.md

 # Posist

 This is a solution to Round 2 of POSist.
--To compile: javac PosistTest.java
+ <br />-To compile: javac PosistTest.java
--To run the program : java PosistTest
+ <br />-To run the program : java PosistTest